-(b) For flood coverage rates filed with the office before October 1, 2019, the insurer may also establish and use such rates in accordance with the rates, rating schedules, or rating manuals filed by the insurer with the office which allow the insurer a reasonable rate of return on flood coverage written in this state.
+(b) For flood coverage rates filed with the office before October 1, 2025, the insurer may also establish and use such rates in accordance with the rates, rating schedules, or rating manuals filed by the insurer with the office which allow the insurer a reasonable rate of return on flood coverage written in this state.
 Flood coverage rates established pursuant to this paragraph are not subject to s.
 627.062(2)(a) and (f).
 An insurer shall notify the office of any change to such rates within 30 days after the effective date of the change.
 The notice must include the name of the insurer and the average statewide percentage change in rates.
 Actuarial data with regard to such rates for flood coverage must be maintained by the insurer for 2 years after the effective date of such rate change and is subject to examination by the office.
 The office may require the insurer to incur the costs associated with an examination.
 Upon examination, the office, in accordance with generally accepted and reasonable actuarial techniques, shall consider the rate factors in s.
 627.062(2)(b), (c), and (d), and the standards in s.
 627.062(2)(e), to determine if the rate is excessive, inadequate, or unfairly discriminatory.
 If the office determines that a rate is excessive or unfairly discriminatory, the office shall require the insurer to provide appropriate credit to affected insureds or an appropriate refund to affected insureds who no longer receive coverage from the insurer.

 A surplus lines agent may export a contract or endorsement providing flood coverage to an eligible surplus lines insurer without making a diligent effort to seek such coverage from three or more authorized insurers under s.
 626.916(1)(a).
-This subsection expires July 1, 2017.
+This subsection expires July 1, 2019, or on the date on which the Commissioner of Insurance Regulation determines in writing that there is an adequate admitted market to provide coverage for the peril of flood consistent with this section, whichever date occurs first.
+If there are fewer than three admitted insurers on the date this subsection expires, the number of declinations necessary to meet the diligent-effort requirement shall be no fewer than the number of authorized insurers providing flood coverage.

-(5) In addition to any other applicable requirements, an insurer providing flood coverage in this state must:
+(5) In addition to any other applicable requirements, an insurer providing flood coverage that is not excess coverage in this state must:

 (a) Notify the office at least 30 days before writing flood insurance in this state; and